zesk/build/docs/tools/package.md

 #### Arguments

-- `package` - One or more packages to uninstall
+- `package` - String.
+Required.
+One or more packages to uninstall

 #### Examples